Exploring

 By the

-end of the day, we felt we had experienced both the historic grandeur and the
+end of the day, we had experienced both the historic grandeur and the

 playful charm of Salzburg; a city where baroque architecture, musical heritage,